 Please note: You may only do wiring yourself if you own and live in your single-family home.
-This does not include any rental property, homes used for day care or other home businesses, or mobile homes.
+This does not include any rental property, homes used for day care or other home businesses or mobile homes.
 The wiring must be done by the homeowner who occupies the home.
 All other electrical work must be done by a licensed contractor.

 Before you begin work, fill out the Electrical Self-Wire application available on our Forms & Publications.
-Please provide both a work and home phone number so that we can reach you if necessary.
+Please provide both a work and home phone number so we can reach you if necessary.

 Draw a schematic of your project to supply to our office.
 Please indicate circuitry, wire size, overcurrent protection, etc.

 There is a booklet entitled, Illustrated Residential Electrical Code Requirements, that can be found in Forms & Publications.
 You may also stop by our office or request that we mail you a copy.
 Be sure to follow the handout!
 Failure to do so may cause your inspection to fail.

 If an electrical contractor is doing the work, they should obtain the permit from our office.
 Be sure to ask your contractor if this has been done.